kubevela/kubevela/design/vela-core/workflow_policy.md

   # If workflow is specified, Vela won't apply any resource, but provide rendered output in AppRevision.
   # workflow steps are executed in array order, and each step:
   # - will have a context in annotation.
-  # - should mark "finish" phase in annotation.
+  # - should mark "finish" phase in status.conditions.
   workflow:

     # blue-green rollout